Augusta, Georgia: Geography

-Augusta is located along the Georgia/South Carolina border, about 150 mi east of Atlanta and 74 mi west of Columbia.
+Augusta is located along the Georgia/South Carolina border, about 150 mi east of Atlanta and 74 mi west of Columbia, South Carolina.

-According to the United States Census Bureau, the Augusta–Richmond County balance has a total area of 306.5 sqmi, of which 302.1 sqmi is land and 4.3 sqmi (1.42%) is water.
+According to the United States Census Bureau, the Augusta–Richmond County balance has a total area of 306.5 sqmi, of which 4.3 sqmi (1.42%) are covered by water.

 Augusta is located about halfway up the Savannah River on the fall line, which creates a number of small falls on the river.
 The city marks the end of a navigable waterway for the river and the entry to the Georgia Piedmont area.

 The Clarks Hill Dam is built on the fall line near Augusta, forming Clarks Hill Lake.
 Farther downstream, near the border of Columbia County, is the Stevens Creek Dam, which generates hydroelectric power.
 Even farther downstream is the Augusta Diversion Dam, which marks the beginning of the Augusta Canal and channels Savannah River waters into the canal.

 Climate

 As with the rest of the state, Augusta has a humid subtropical climate (Köppen Cfa), with short, mild winters, very hot, humid summers, and a wide diurnal temperature variation throughout much of the year, despite its low elevation and humidity.
-The monthly daily average temperature ranges from 45.4 °F in January to 81.6 °F in July; there are 53 nights with the low reaching the freezing mark, 82 days reaching or exceeding 90 °F, and 5.5 days reaching 100 °F annually.
-Extreme temperatures range from −1 °F on January 21, 1985 up to 108 °F on August 10, 2007, and August 21, 1983.
+The monthly daily average temperature ranges from 45.4 °F in January to 81.6 °F in July; 53 nights have the low reach the freezing mark, 82 days reach or exceed 90 °F, and 51/2 days reach 100 °F annually.
+Extreme temperatures range from −1 °F on January 21, 1985, up to 108 °F on August 10, 2007, and August 21, 1983.
 Snowfall is not nearly as common as in Atlanta, due largely to Augusta's elevation, with downtown Augusta being about 900 ft lower than downtown Atlanta.
-The heaviest recorded snowfall was in February 1973 with 14.0 in Freezing rain is also a threat in wintertime.
+The heaviest recorded snowfall was in February 1973, with 14.0 in Freezing rain is also a threat in wintertime.